Synaptic Signaling Underlying Complex Brain Disorders

 09/29/15- Congrats to Erin Spence on her NIH F31 Fellowship!!

-Signaling to regulate dynamic cytoskeletal organization is critical for the neural development of excitatory and inhibitory synapses.
-Abnormalities in these pathways alter synaptic plasticity and are linked to Intellectual Disability, Autism, and Schizophrenia.
-We are discovering the topology of these pathways and the cellular mechanisms underlying these disorders.
+Neural development of excitatory and inhibitory synapses and their ability to tune their strengths of connections in response to experience are essential for our ability to think, remember, express emotion, etc. Abnormalities of these synaptic connections contribute strongly to Intellectual Disability, Autism, Alzheimer's disease, and Schizophrenia.
+We are discovering the inner components of these synapses and the cellular mechanisms underlying these disorders.
 Postdoctoral applicants interested in studying inhibitory or excitatory synapses with experience in behavior, optogenetics, neural circuit tracing, or electrophysiology and an excellent publication track record are encouraged to apply.

 Below is an image of abnormal hippocampal network activity related to our Science paper.
 In this paper (lead author, Akiyoshi Uezu) we describe an in vivo chemico-genetic proteomic approach to discover the elusive postsynaptic complex regulating GABAergic synapses.
 For more on this approach see our In Vivo BioID page.